91072puu/Clinical_Study_Project_R-Python/README.md

 # About
-This is a repository for exploring the idea how to transform SAS code into R/Python in Clinical Programming.
+This is a repository for exploring the idea of how to translate SAS code into R/Python in Clinical Programming.